nathansb2022/malRansom/README.md

 # malRansom
 Python code that encrypts files in a user's home directory.
+IMPORTANT: In progress!
 # Description
 First, I would like to say this is for training purposes only and not to be used in any nefarious way.
 Definitely, 3rawm05nar.py is not a real sophisticated piece of code.
 The encryption file has only been tested on Linux and Windows 11.
 Windows takes longer to run the full script.